 I lingered in front of The Snail, a vague spiral of asymmetric colored blocks that looks nothing like a snail to me.
 People settled against the walls to watch it like a street performer.
 In the crowded room I allowed myself to imagine a winking moment of connection with the old man across years and space: two people in their fragile shells, reveling in time.

 Corinne Purtill is a journalist.
 She lives with her family in London.

 NER Digital is New England Review’s online project dedicated to original creative writing for the web.
-“Confluences” is a bi-weekly series in which we present a writer’s encounter with a work of art such as a book, play, poem, film, painting, sculpture, or building.
-We launch our series with Michael Coffey’s “Waiting for Nauman.”
+“Confluences” presents writers’ encounters with works of art such as books, plays, poems, films, paintings, sculptures, or buildings.